RemiPR/Erasmus-BIP-Scheme-Scanner/README.md

 ```
 **7. Open a browser of your choice(Google Chrome recommended) and go to localhost:3000**

-### Slower way, more manual way to install and run Scheme Scanner locally:
+### Slower, more manual way to install and run Scheme Scanner locally:

 **1. if not installed, install git:**
 [https://git-scm.com/download/win](https://git-scm.com/download/win)